 Simply loving children is not enough.
 Love for children must be expressed, not just felt.
-Many parents, especially fathers, often find it difficult to tell those closest to them how they feel.
+Many parents find it difficult to tell those closest to them how they feel.
 It is essential for children to know they're loved today for who they are, and not what they might become.
-Children are "now" centered.
+Children are focused on the present.
 They seldom think of the future and do not usually hold on to parental messages from one day to the next.
 For these reasons, most experts agree love for children should be communicated daily.